Pediatric gynecology

-Pediatric gynaecology or pediatric gynecology is the medical practice dealing with the health of the vagina, vulva, uterus, and ovaries of infants, children, and adolescents.
+Pediatric gynecology or paediatric gynaecology (Note: See American and British English spelling differences.
+Gynecology is the American spelling, but it is also common in international contexts, e.g. International Federation of Gynecology and Obstetrics and International Society of Ultrasound in Obstetrics and Gynecology.) is the medical practice dealing with the health of the vagina, vulva, uterus, and ovaries of infants, children, and adolescents.
 Its counterpart is pediatric andrology, which deals with medical issues specific to the penis and testes.

 Etymology

-The word "gynaecology" comes from the Greek γυνή gyne. "woman" and -logia, "study."